 Sculptures

-On one side of the door in the verndah is a big sculpture of Avalokitesvara.
+On one side of the door on the veranda is the renowned sculpture of Avalokitesvara.
 He is the bodhisattva of of infinite compassion and mercy.
 His right hand is in abhaya mudra and the left hand holds a lotus.
 He wears a crown of artfully plaited braids.
 Flying dwarfs hover above him.
-The small sculptures on either side of him show Mahabhaya (great dangers) The eight great perils are: fire, robbery, slavery, drowning, attacks by lions, snakes, elephants and an ogress.
+The small sculptures on either side of him show Mahabhaya (great dangers).
+The eight great perils are: fire, robbery, slavery, drowning, attacks by lions, snakes, elephants and an ogress.
 This is among the best sculptures in Aurangabad.

 On right side of the door is Manjushri, a key Bodhisattva.
 His right hand is raised in abhaya mudra.
+It is the mudra of no fear.
 He has two attendants with him, male and female.

 Inside the main shrine is a sculpture of Lord Buddha.
 He sits on a lion throne in the teaching mode.
 Various carved figures surround him.